manu-mannattil/scripts/README.md

         # Fetch lyrics of current song in the player, e.g., DeaDBeeF.
         lyrics $(deadbeef --nowplaying '%a %t' 2>/dev/null)

+-   [brep](brep) and [ffind](find) are "intelligent" wrappers around
+    GNU's version of grep and find that takes care of 90% of their use cases for me.

 -   [huecat](huecat) is an NIH [lolcat][lolcat] implementation in
     Python that will concatenate files (just like cat) and garishly print the contents on the stdout (assumed to be attached to